Youngstown, Ohio: Growth and industrialization

 The discovery of coal by the community in the early 19th century paved the way for the Youngstown area's inclusion on the network of the famed Erie Canal.
 The Pennsylvania and Ohio Canal Company was organized in 1835, and the canal was completed in 1840.
 Local industrialist David Tod, who became Ohio governor during the Civil War, persuaded Lake Erie steamboat owners that coal mined in the Mahoning Valley could fuel their vessels if canal transportation were available between Youngstown and Cleveland.
 The railroad's arrival in 1856 smoothed the path for further economic growth.

 Youngstown's industrial development changed the face of the Mahoning Valley.
-The community's burgeoning coal industry drew hundreds of immigrants from Wales, Germany, and Ireland.
-With the establishment of steel mills in the late 19th century, Youngstown became a popular destination for immigrants from Eastern Europe, Italy, and Greece.
+The community's burgeoning coal industry drew hundreds of Welsh, German, and Irish immigrants.
+With the establishment of steel mills in the late 19th century, Youngstown became a popular destination for Eastern European, Italian, and Greek immigrants.

 In the early 20th century, the community saw an influx of immigrants from non-European countries including what is modern day Lebanon, Israel, Palestine, and Syria.
 By the 1920s, this dramatic demographic shift produced a nativist backlash, and the Mahoning Valley became a center of Ku Klux Klan activity.
 The situation reached a climax in 1924, when street clashes between Klan members and Italian and Irish Americans in neighboring Niles led Ohio Governor A. Victor Donahey to declare martial law.
 By 1928 the Klan was in steep decline; and three years later, the organization sold its Canfield, Ohio, meeting area, Kountry Klub Field.
 Despite the prevalence of Irish Americans in Youngstown, their presence wasn't always evident.
-When radio personality Pete Gabriel (who was Greek), came to Youngstown, he found out at the time that there was no St Patrick's Day parade there, so he started one.
+When radio personality Pete Gabriel (who was Greek) came to Youngstown, he found out that there was no St. Patrick's Day parade there at the time, so he started one.